Avenue D Project

 Grant through NYC Economic Development Corporation (EDC), with support from NYC Council Speaker Adrienne Adams, Brooklyn BP Antonio Reynoso, Council Member Rita Joseph, and Council Member Farah Louis

-Special Thanks
+Special Acknowledgment

 We are also profoundly grateful to our private sector and organizational partners, whose generosity and expertise have been vital to our progress:

-Akerman LLP – Pro Bono Legal Support
+Akerman LLP – Pro Bono Counsel

 FJC – A Foundation of Philanthropic Funds